DiffSpectra: Molecular Structure Elucidation from Spectra using Diffusion Models: Introduction

-At the core of our framework lies \themodel, a joint 2D and 3D diffusion model that simultaneously generates both molecular graphs and atomic coordinates within a unified diffusion framework.
-Each molecule is represented as a graph comprising node features (e.g., atom types), edge features (e.g., bond types), and 3D coordinates.
-This unified representation captures both the topological structure and spatial geometry. \themodel formulates structure elucidation as a continuous-time conditional diffusion process, where noise is progressively added and then removed under the condition of spectral constraints.
-By simultaneously modeling both topological and geometric components, the model ensures that generated structures satisfy chemical bonding rules while preserving spatial consistency.
-This dual-space generation is essential for accurately reconstructing molecules whose spectra reflect both bonding connectivities and 3D conformations, effectively leveraging the complementary strengths of 2D topology and 3D geometry to ensure structurally consistent outputs.
+The core of our framework is a joint 2D and 3D diffusion model that simultaneously generates molecular topological structures and geometric coordinates.
+Each molecule is represented as a geometric graph with node features (e.g., atom types), edge features (e.g., bond types), and 3D coordinates, thereby capturing both topological structure and geometric conformation in a unified representation. \themodel formulates structure elucidation as a continuous-time conditional denoising process, where noise is progressively removed under spectral constraints.
+By jointly modeling topological and geometric components, the model ensures that the generated structures satisfy chemical bonding rules while preserving geometric consistency.
+This dual-space generation is essential for accurately elucidating molecules whose spectra reflect both bonding connectivities and 3D conformations, effectively leveraging the complementary strengths of topology and geometry to produce structurally consistent outputs.

 To parameterize the denoising process, we introduce the Diffusion Molecule Transformer (DMT), an SE(3)-equivariant architecture designed for molecular structure generation.
-DMT consists of a stack of transformer-style blocks operating on three interleaved streams—node features, edge features, and coordinates—allowing for rich interaction between topological and geometric representations.
-Through geometry-aware multi-head attention and equivariant updates, DMT effectively models spatial relationships and maintains chemical symmetry.
+DMT comprises a stack of transformer-style blocks operating on three parallel streams of node features, edge features, and coordinates, enabling rich interactions between topological and geometric representations.
+Through relational multi-head attention and equivariant geometric updates, DMT effectively captures spatial relationships while preserving chemical symmetry.